zhenhang66/TMVI_ToxPi/README.md

 - Users can explore and adjust weights dynamically to reflect context-specific priorities
 - The tool supports any study region as long as input data is prepared in a .csv format

-📦 For comparison, the original ToxPi GUI (developed by Texas A&M and NC State) is available via GitHub at: https://github.com/orgs/ToxPi/repositories
+For comparison, the original ToxPi GUI (developed by Texas A&M and NC State) is available via GitHub at: https://github.com/orgs/ToxPi/repositories

 ### ⚙️ Case 1.
 Customize Variable Weights to Generate CD-TMVI for the BPA Region

-#### Step 0.
+#### 📁Step 0.
 Download the Input Dataset
 Start by downloading the sample dataset used for the BPA region: [Downloads/ExampleInput_BPA.csv ](https://github.com/zhenhang66/TMVI_ToxPi/blob/968f560bde395d7be32e2ee617830e7c81a4218e/Downloads/ExampleInput_BPA.csv)

-#### Step 1.
+#### 📤Step 1.
 Upload your .csv file
 Click the "Choose File" button and select "ExampleInput_BPA.csv" from your device.

 <img width="452" height="145" alt="image" src="https://github.com/user-attachments/assets/8bda7396-714b-4c79-85ed-0d393242e13e" />

-#### Step 2.
+#### 📄Step 2.
 Adjust Variable Weights
 Each variable accepts a weight from 0 to 100 (percentage).
 Make sure the sum of all weights equals 100 to proceed.

 <img width="1884" height="307" alt="image" src="https://github.com/user-attachments/assets/3b20838b-a454-4631-993b-3026ba7a8cab" />

-#### Step 3.
+#### 📄Step 3.
 Generate Charts & View Results
 Click “Generate All Charts” to calculate the CD-TMVI score for each census tract.
 The tool will display:
 - A color legend matching each variable
 - ToxPi scores for all tracts